 The project

-To inspire a new generation of activists to organize for systemic change, award-winning documentary filmmaker Ray Telles and human rights activist John Heffernan are making a documentary to show how collective action can combat racism, bigotry, and greed.
-Fred’s groundbreaking organizing efforts carried on and expanded upon by is son Fred Ross, Jr., improved the lives and livelihoods of thousands by focusing on systemic change.
-Telling their story will show how we can use his strategies today to create a groundswell of outreach and organizing that will engage activists at local, state, and national levels.
-As we witness growing divisions and their corrosive impacts infiltrating every sector of society, the lessons learned from Fred Ross Sr. and Jr., and the ways they can be applied to relieve today’s injustices, are more important and relevant than ever.
+To inspire a new generation of activists to organize for systemic change, award-winning documentary filmmaker Raymond Telles , human rights activist John Heffernan and labor attorney Margo Feinberg made a documentary, AMERICAN AGITATORS to show how collective action can combat racism, bigotry, and greed.
+Fred Ross Sr.’s groundbreaking organizing efforts carried on and expanded upon by his son Fred Ross, Jr., improved the lives and livelihoods of thousands by focusing on systemic change.

 Diversity, Equity, and Inclusion are Important to us.